Wall Street cedes ground after mixed bag of earnings

 "Earnings have been decent, outperforming, but outperforming expectations that have been dramatically lowered," said Charlie Johnson, a sales trader at Greentree Brokerage Services in Philadelphia.
 "So it's like a shell game."

-Nine of the 10 major S&P sectors fell, with the telecom sector .SPLRCL down 2.74 percent, thanks largely to Verizon.
+Nine of the 10 major S&P sectors were lower, with the telecom sector down 2.74 percent, thanks largely to Verizon.

-After the bell, Google parent-company Alphabet (GOOGL.O), Microsoft (MSFT.O), Visa (V.N) and Starbucks (SBUX.O) all posted disappointing quarterly reports, sending their stocks down more than 4 percent.
+After the bell Alphabet posted first-quarter revenue a little below expectations and its stock dropped 5.5 percent.
+Microsoft fell 3.5 percent after its quarterly report.

 Of the S&P companies that have reported so far for the first quarter, 77 percent have beaten profit estimates, compared with the 63 percent that surprise in a typical quarter, according to Thomson Reuters I/B/E/S.